digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/upgrading.rst

     * ``InterpretationDevError`` (Code: ``INTERPRETATION_DEV_ERROR``) with gRPC status ``FAILED_PRECONDITION``

 * The ``ContractKeyNotVisible`` error (previously encapsulated by ``GenericInterpretationError``) is now transformed into a ``ContractKeyNotFound`` to avoid information leaking.

+Upgrade to Release 2.6
+^^^^^^^^^^^^^^^^^^^^^^
+Version 2.6 changes the database schema used.
+Therefore, you must perform the database migration steps.
+Depending on the size of the database, this operation can take many hours.
+Vacuuming your database before starting your nodes helps avoid long startup times.
+Otherwise, the participant node can refuse to start due to extremely long initial database response times.

 Upgrade to Release 2.5
 ^^^^^^^^^^^^^^^^^^^^^^